Academic Appeals (Regulation XIV)

 If your appeal is submitted late, you will need to demonstrate that there was good reason for this (in addition to establishing your grounds for appeal), and provide supporting evidence as appropriate.
 (See more on supporting evidence below).

-Guidance on the kind of supporting evidence you are likely to need can be found in Section 4 of the Mitigating Circumstances guidance.
+Further guidance on the kind of supporting evidence you are likely to need can be found in Section 4 of the Mitigating Circumstances guidance.
 Supporting evidence will normally need to be contemporaneous – i.e. relating to the same time period as the circumstances described in your appeal.
-Supporting evidence should normally be submitted at the same time as your appeal proforma, but if you are unable to get hold of your supporting evidence prior to the deadline, you should submit your proforma, indicating when you are expecting to submit your supporting evidence.
+Supporting evidence should normally be submitted at the same time as your appeal form, but if you are unable to get hold of your supporting evidence prior to the deadline, you should submit your form, and explain when you are expecting to be able to submit your supporting evidence.

 LSU Advice are able to provide independent and impartial advice on your appeal and the process for its submission.
-They cannot tell you whether your appeal will be successful, or, what the outcome of it will be, but can discuss your eligibility with you and what basis for appeal you may have, based on the information you provide to them.
-Primarily, they can support you by reviewing a draft of your appeal form; providing feedback on its clarity, further detail that may be necessary, as well as options for evidence to submit in support of the explanations you have provided.
-For support with your appeal, please email firstname.lastname@example.org as soon as possible with a draft of your appeal form and any supporting evidence you have gathered so far.
+They cannot tell you whether your appeal will be successful, or, what the final outcome of it will be, but they can discuss with you whether you are eligible to appeal and what basis for appeal you may have, based on the information you provide to them.
+Primarily, they can support you by reviewing a draft of your appeal form; providing feedback on its clarity, and further detail that may be necessary, as well as options for supporting evidence.
+For help with your appeal, please read the infomation on LSU's Acadamic Appeals page and email firstname.lastname@example.org or email@example.com as soon as possible with a draft of your appeal form and any supporting evidence you have gathered so far.

 - Your appeal will be considered in the first instance by a member of the Appeals Team, on behalf of the Academic Registrar, who will decide whether it should be dismissed or referred for further consideration.
-The Appeals Team may respond initially to ask you for further information or evidence, and it is important therefore that you provide as much detail and supporting documentation at the outset.
-You will be informed in writing of the initial decision on your appeal, with reasons, within five working days of receipt of the complete appeal documentation.
+The Appeals Team may respond initially to ask you for further information or evidence, and it is important therefore that you provide as much detail and supporting documentation as possible at the outset.
+The Appeals Team will aim to inform you in writing of the initial decision on your appeal, with reasons, within five working days of receipt of the complete appeal documentation.
+Please note, however, that at very busy times, i.e. immediately after Programme and Review Boards in the Summer and the SAP, it may take the Appeals Team a little longer than five working days to get back to you.

 - To dismiss the appeal, in which case you will be given the reasons for the decision in writing.